Skip Navigation

 thyssenkrupp Steel puts together largest investment package in 20 years

-Investitionen in Duisburg, Bochum und Dortmund
+Production network in Ruhr area Duisburg, Bochum and Dortmund

 By investing a high three-digit million euro sum, thyssenkrupp Steel is setting the course for the modernization of its production network at the Duisburg, Bochum, Dortmund and Andernach sites.
 The aim is to achieve higher-performance products, increased flexibility and greater customer proximity.